pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

 13. After printing the room description, add a line of code that asks the user what they want to do.
 Use the ``input`` statement.
 Keep in mind that you will be entering letters, therefore you will *not* want to convert what the user enters to an integer or floating point number.
+This will be similar to how we got input in :ref:`lab-04`.
+The most frequent mistake I've seen students make is to have an ``input`` statement and not capture the return value.
+See :ref:`capturing_returned_values` if you have this issue.
 14. Add an ``if`` statement to see if the user wants to go north.
+    You should accept user input like "n" and "N" and "North" and "NoRtH".
+You may need
-You may need to review :ref:`text-comparisons` and :ref:`multi-text-comparisons`.
+    to review :ref:`text-comparisons` and :ref:`multi-text-comparisons`.
 15. If the user wants to go north, create a variable called ``next_room`` and get it equal to ``room_list[current_room][1]``, which should be the number for what room is to the north.
 (Remember, 0 is the description, 1 is north, 2 is east, etc.)
 16. Add another ``if`` statement to see if the next room is equal to ``None``.
-If it is, print "You can't go that way."
-Otherwise set ``current_room`` equal to ``next_room``.
+If it is, print "You can't go that way." *Otherwise* (how do you do 'otherwise'?) set ``current_room`` equal to ``next_room``.
 Note: This new ``if`` statement is part of the ``if`` statement to go north.
 So make sure it is indented inside that ``if``.